-You should explain to your customers that the old ways of carrying out rodent control have ceased.
-These new requirements may have financial implications, with the likelihood of more frequent visits to site than at present.
+These new requirements may have financial implications, with the likelihood of more frequent visits to site by your pest controller than at present.
 It should be noted that this is, regrettably, unavoidable and affects all professional pest controllers.
-The Pest Management Alliance require a minimum eight visits per year for all member companies.

 Failure to follow these new requirements could have very serious implications for those involved.
-Responsibility for keeping premises free of rodents ultimately lies with the client, supported by the pest controller.
+Remember that responsibility for keeping premises free of rodents ultimately lies with the client.
+Your pest controller is there to help you achieve your statutory obligations.

-Members of the organisations listed below face possible cancellation of Membership of their professional Association, loss of insurance cover and even prosecution if they fail to implement these new measures.
+We are advising our Members that they face possible cancellation of Membership of their professional Association, loss of insurance cover and even prosecution if they fail to implement these new measures.